Investing & Taxes

 Capital Gain and Income Distributions

+Fund distributions can generate questions, especially at tax time.
 Mutual funds must distribute at least 98% of their annual income to investors for the funds to avoid taxation.
-Funds may distribute four types of income, based on their investments.
+Learn about four types of income funds may distribute based on their investments.

 Long-Term Capital Gain Distributions